 When you’re in the market for a new vehicle, the conversation usually revolves around two things: the car and the monthly payment.
 It makes sense.
 You want a ride that’s reliable and a payment that doesn’t eat your entire paycheck.
 However, savvy buyers know there is a third, more important factor: the APR.

 Right now, Sweet Home FCU is offering a rare alignment of terms that usually don’t play well together.
-We’ve extended our auto loan sale featuring 3.99% APR for up to 72 months.
+We’ve extended our auto loan sale featuring rates as low as 3.99% APR* for up to 72 months.
 Typically, when you increase the length of a loan, the interest rate climbs with it.
 But for a limited time, we’ve flattened that curve.

 But here is the catch that usually trips people up: a long term at a high rate means you pay a mountain of interest.
 By locking in a 3.99% APR, you’re getting the low-rate benefit usually reserved for short-term loans, but with the breathing room of a long-term plan.